 - enhance and advance current practices

-Four GCI projects involving conservation management planning have been selected for analysis:
+Four GCI projects involving conservation management planning were selected for analysis:

-Research will be conducted to highlight contextual differences between projects (such as the nature of the site, or social/political context) and to summarize project specific data, so that comparisons may be made among projects to illustrate diverse approaches to heritage conservation and management, as well as recognize where difficulties may lie in the management planning process.
+Research was conducted to highlight contextual differences between projects (such as the nature of the site, or social/political context) and to summarize project specific data, so that comparisons could be made among projects to illustrate diverse approaches to heritage conservation and management, as well as to recognize where difficulties lay in the management planning process.

-A document analyzing the experience at Joya de Cerén has been completed: Conservation Management Planning: Putting Theory into Practice.
+A document analyzing the experience at Joya de Cerén was completed: Conservation Management Planning: Putting Theory into Practice.
 The Case of Joya de Cerén, El Salvador.
 It illustrates the flexibility of the method used and critically reflects on the limitations and challenges faced throughout implementation of the planning process.
 Through examination of lessons learned, the document highlights key matters to consider for implementing a sustainable and successful management planning effort.
-This document is available for download in two sections.
+This document is available for download.

 To share its experiences in management planning in the Maya region, in 2008 the GCI presented the conference panel "Archaeological Sites in the Maya Area: A Conservation Challenge" at the XXII Simposio de Investigaciones Arqueológicas in Guatemala City, organized by the Asociación Tikal.
 The panel sought to present relevant conservation and planning initiatives currently in place in the region and to share experiences among heritage professionals.
 The panel focused on the following themes: